Skip to content

 Theme Deploy with GitHub Actions

-Beirut comes integrated with the Deploy Ghost Theme Github action.
-The purpose of the GitHub action is to take the theme from the GitHub repo and send it to your website.
+Beirut comes integrated with the Deploy Ghost Theme GitHub Action.
+The purpose of the GitHub Action is to take the theme from the GitHub repo and send it to your website.

 Beirut ghost theme — documentation Ghost CMS Theme GitHub Actions

-I have written about this in How to Deploy Your Ghost Theme Using Github Actions.
+I have written about this in How to Deploy Your Ghost Theme Using GitHub Actions.
 All you need to do is follow steps 1 and 2.

 Code Injection